Poizunlol/Convert_Audible_AAX_to_M4B/README.md

 ## Requirements
 This Script Requires FFMPEG to be installed on your host.

 To clone the repositroy you need GIT.

-Alternatively to the Manual Script setup below!
+Alternatively do the manual Script setup below!

 ##### The following only needs to be done once to retrieve your activation_bytes if you don't have them: